Who we are

 Senior Lecturer in History of Medicine: the uses of medical knowledge in Counter Reformation Italy, particularly the history of legal medicine and of dissecting practices.

-Honorary Associate in Music: Musical culture in early modern England (particularly education and professional training); digital musicology.
+Associate Lecturer in Music: Musical culture in early modern England (particularly education and professional training); digital musicology.

 Senior Lecturer in English: early modern literature and book history, particularly manuscript culture of the sixteenth and seventeenth centuries; the Elizabethan Court.